Granddave/arper/README.md

 ## About

 `arper` is a tool that listens for Arp response packets and keeps track on the devices on the network.

-New hosts are discovered and stored in a local database.
+### Features

+- Notification support (Discord Webhook API)
+- Hostname lookup
+- Hardware vendor lookup
+- Persistant storage

 ## Usage